Drug And Alcohol Addiction In Newark, New Jersey

 Essex County, where Newark is located, has reported the highest number of drug-related deaths.
 The majority of Newark drug overdose victims (and drug consumers generally) have been males between the ages of 22 to 54.

 Newark’s Opioid Epidemic

-Prescription opioids, such as Morphine, Tramadol, and OxyContin are administered to patients to sooth pain following major conditions or injuries.
-These drugs are popular for abuse because of the release of dopamine they initiate in the human brain, this causes many patients to become addicted and crave more.
+Prescription Opioids, such as Morphine, Tramadol, and OxyContin, are administered to patients to soothe pain following major conditions or injuries.
+These drugs are popular for abuse because of the release of dopamine they initiate in the human brain; this causes many patients to become addicted and crave more.
 Patients recovering from severe injuries may also still suffer pain and seek a cheaper alternative once their supply runs out.
-As a result, many individuals transition to heroin from prescription drugs.
+As a result, many individuals transition to Heroin from prescription drugs.

-128,000 individuals have abused heroin across New Jersey in recent years, many in the Newark area.
-Newark has witnessed an increase of 17 % of heroin use in recent years, becoming one of the top cities in the New Jersey battling heroin abuse.
-Heroin is often used with cocaine to produce an even greater high, creating a potentially deadly combination.
+At least 128,000 individuals have abused Heroin across New Jersey in recent years, many in the Newark area.
+Newark has witnessed an increase of 17 % in Heroin use in recent years, becoming one of the top cities in the New Jersey battling Heroin abuse.
+Heroin is often used with Cocaine to produce an even greater high, creating a potentially deadly combination.

 Newark residents should seriously consider attending rehab if they experience any of the following:

 - Finances going toward supporting drug or alcohol habits

 - Guilt or shame with drinking or abusing harmful chemicals

 - Hiding drugs and/or alcohol use

 - Being told how their actions are impacting their family or work